mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 Flexible design practices are often present in recorded data.
 Younger participants in particular developed impressively fluid practice demonstrating extremely rapids shifts between code editing, game testing, authoring assets in online tools and migrating files often while talking with peers.
 Older participants also showed rapid, responsive creativity.
 Clive quickly incorporated a boost to player health after a level after being given feedback during playtesting.
 In exploring sound making software Ed and Mark start a process of tinkering and messing about with the capability of the tools which spurs creativity.
 The joint jamming created two different soundtracks.
 This sparks a new proposal to incorporate different soundtracks for different levels.
 Pairs often adopted a similar spirit of improvisaion.
 For example parent Dan makes a suggestion - "Use paper to design?" - to which Toby replies "I'm just going with it."
-###
-These observations of the value of flexible design processes, invite discssion on how best to conceptualise and support these flexible approaches.
-Game Jams are accelerated events encouraging creative collaboration and innovation.
-While the event's premise is to promote collaboration, these events are inconsistent in their support and scaffolding of collaborative approaches [@goddard_playful_2014].

-Other relevant perspectives include rhizomatic design approaches  [@de_freitas_classroom_2012].
-Research exists on the promise of rhizomatic approaches design thinking in creative educational programmes [@biffi_chasing_2017-1].
-However researcher identify significant competencies required including to "identify and synthesize the body of technical and even complex knowledge into a feasible structure" [@biffi_chasing_2017-1, p.
-972], which are not well-aligned with the age group of this context.

-Instead, I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.

-There are disparate resources available for game jams but due to the adult centric audience and mix of abilities they are less guided in nature than many supported design processes aimed at school age audiences.

-NOTE - Explore jamming in relation to lit review concepts and data of the chapter.

-MOVE THIS CLAIM LATER.
-**Claim:** The data in this chapter shows the value and further potential of mixing the more mature techniques of MoE and other process drama techniques with the ethos of game jams.

-Recent research posits that Game Jams can be profitably used in formal education contexts [@aurava_game_2021], although there is scant guidance on how to address potentially problematic issues (list these).
-A complementary approach would be to significantly adapt the overall Game Jam format and to add greater scaffolding to the process as in the learning design of this research.

 #### The potential of emergent "non-productive" activities